Nearsoft/apprentice/terminal/terminal.md

 ```
 but there's particulary one variable that we want to see and that is **PS1** that controls the look of the shell prompt.

 But how do we see what the PS1 variable contains?
-The command we are looking for to print strings and variables is **echo**, let's try it with always classy hello world
+The command we are looking for to print strings and variables is **echo**, let's try it with always classy hello world:

 ```
 danielvilla@Daniels-MacBook-Air:~$ echo "Hello world" Hello world
 ```
-now lets see what the PS1 variable has
+now lets see what the PS1 variable has:
 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ echo $PS1
 \[\e]0;\u@\h: \w\a\]${debian_chroot:+($debian_chroot)}\u@\h:\w\$
 ```
 Notice that we had to use **$** sign before the PS1 variable name, it's not used when we inizialiate it, but it is when call it.

-Now, yeah, that variable is printed every time you hit enter, that's how we see the prompt, so if we change the value of the $PS1 variable we will see another prompt
+Now, yeah, that variable is printed every time you hit enter, that's how we see the prompt, so if we change the value of the $PS1 variable we will see another prompt:

 ```
 export PS1="new prompt"